pemsley/z-methoxy/README.md

 ```

-and add the following aliases (typically one would put them in one's `~/.tcshrc` file):
+and add the following aliases (typically you would put them in your `~/.tcshrc` file):

 ```alias cd  'set zoch3_tmp="$cwd" ; chdir "`z-methoxy \!* | tail -1`" ; setenv OLD_DIR "$zoch3_tmp"'```